Alkyd Binders: Fix pigments, mix own weathering liquids, create SFX! Enjoy long open times!

-Alkyd "palette extender" allows you to introduce moderate gloss and colour variation.
+Alkyd "WET FX" allows you to introduce gloss and colour variation.
 The thickness and flow are adjusted for creating very realistic wet and damp effects.
 Apart from "on vehicle" presentations we also depicted binders capabilities the same way we present our pigments - on AFV wheels.
 Use this as a reference point to be able to better pair your spot-on pigment with particular binder type and achieve desired result.

 LIVE UP TO 6H

 WASH + POINT WET EFFECT